Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/machine-learning.md

 - it measures the divergence between two probability distribution
 - if the cross entropy is large, it means that the difference between two distribution is large
 - while if the cross entropy is small, it means that two distribution is similar to each other.
+- it is not a proper distance since it is not symmetric: <https://sebastianraschka.com/faq/docs/proper-metric-cross-entropy.html>

 $$\mathrm{H}(p, q) = \mathrm{E}_p[-\log q] = \mathrm{H}(p) + D_{\mathrm{KL}}(p \| q)$$